 After you make some progress, if you love that feeling of empty space in your closet, join hundreds of us in minimalist fashion Project 333.

-Mind – This could be a post on it’s own, but to keep it simple, know that you can free up space in your brain and mind by doing less.
+Mind – You can free up space in your brain and mind by doing less.
 When you work and live with an overloaded mind, you don’t sleep well, you don’t think clearly and decisions are made out of frustration and fear instead of facts and inspiration.
 Slow down, let the unimportant go, and literally open your mind.

 Where do you want to create more space?